localytics/localytics-cordova/README.md

 > registerPush relies on "CDVRemoteNotification", "CDVRemoteNotificationError" and "CDVPluginHandleOpenURLNotification" broadcasted by cordova's AppDelegate.m class.
 If you change the AppDelegate, ensure to rebroadcast these events from the appropriate handlers to ensure correct behavior.
 Alternatively, you can also integrate manually through native code instead.

+Finally, if you are using manual integration, make sure to follow steps 5 and onwards of the (manual integration guide)[https://docs.localytics.com/dev/ios.html#manual-integration-ios].

 #### Android

 [Follow these instructions to set up push notifications for your app.](https://docs.localytics.com/dev/android.html#fcm-integration-android)